J-CF-Leung/Study_Vault/Physics/Analytical classical mechanics.md

 - These laws are completely _deterministic_
 - One can define a _centre of mass_ $X_i$ and _total mass_ $M$, such that for _external forces_ $F_\text{ext}$:
 $$M\frac{d^2X_i}{dt^2}=F_{\text{ext},i}$$
+- This seems to be a _result_ of Newtonian mechanics, instead of a _principle_
+- This is a principle of _locality_, or that _far away_, one can ignore the _internal structure_ of an object

 - _However_, Newtonian mechanics _does not specify_ the necessary frame in which to measure $t$
 - It does not explain the _physical origins_ of $\bm{F}$